-- The completed MADA form (F-10112).
-Applicants must list information about all of their medical problems and contact information for all medical providers that have treated them, - One copy of the Authorization to Disclose Information to Disability Determination Bureau (DDB) (F-14014), and if applicable
+- The completed MADA Medicaid Disability Application form, F-10112.
+Applicants must list information about all of their medical problems and contact information for all medical providers that have treated them, - 2.
+One copy of the Authorization to Disclose Information to Disability Determination Bureau (DDB) form, F-14014, and if applicable

-The Medicaid/FoodShare Wisconsin Authorization of Representative form (F-10126).
+3. The Medicaid/FoodShare Wisconsin Appoint, Change, or Remove an Authorized Representative form, F-10126.